Are you trying to teach your students how to study? Have you sat at your desk and marked their exams, only to think, Geez, did they study at all?

-I know this feeling well, so I went in search of videos to show students examples of study skills.
-Because for whatever reason, my explanations of how to study were just NOT WORKING.
+I know I have.
+So I went in search of videos to show students study skills examples.
+Because, for whatever reason, my explanations of how to study better were just not working and I hoped that using videos would help my students better understand effective study skills.

 And, with the growth of digital and distance learning at the moment, as well as asynchronous learning, using videos is a great way to ensure you are catering to students both inside and outside the classroom.